-\figwritesw Pt1, Pt2, ..., PtN :Text(Distance) \figwritene Pt1, Pt2, ..., PtN :Text(Distance) \figwritese Pt1, Pt2, ..., PtN :Text(Distance)
+\figwritenw Pt1, Pt2, ..., PtN :Text(Distance) \figwritesw Pt1, Pt2, ..., PtN :Text(Distance) \figwritene Pt1, Pt2, ..., PtN :Text(Distance) \figwritese Pt1, Pt2, ..., PtN :Text(Distance)

-For the different cases, the figure 7 shows the position of the corresponding text with respect to the attach point marked with the + sign.
+For the different cases, the figure 8 shows the position of the corresponding text with respect to the attach point marked with the + sign.
 To avoid hiding the + sign, the text in central position is represented by an empty rectangle.

-The text of the program that produces this figure is:
+The figure is followed by the text of the program that produces it.